 Summary

 When preparing a presentation, body language should be given as much attention as the text since you convey information non-verbally as much as with words and intonation.
-The examples in this article are intended to show the importance of body language for presenters and give a general idea of its richness.
-Professional speakers must study it and improve in it all their lives.
+The examples in this article are intended to illustrate the importance of body language for presenters and give a general idea of its richness.
+Professional speakers must study and improve it throughout their lives.

 —